For ERS Tier 3 and 4 Members

 For the full retirement benefit, you must be 62 years old at retirement or, if you have 30 years of credited service, you may retire as early as age 55.
 With less than 30 years of service, you may retire as early as age 55, but you will receive a reduced benefit.

-- If you retire with less than 20 years of service credit, your pension will equal 1/60th (1.66 percent) of your FAS for each year of service.
+- If you retire with less than 20 years of service credit, your benefit will equal 1.66 percent of your Final Average Salary (FAS) for each year of service.

-- With 20–30 years of service credit, your benefit will equal 1/50th (2 percent) of your FAS, multiplied by your years of credited service.
+- With 20 to 30 years of service credit, your benefit will equal 2 percent of your FAS, multiplied by your years of credited service.

-- For each year of credited service beyond 30 years, you will receive 3/200ths (1.5 percent) of your FAS.
+- For each year of credited service beyond 30 years, you will receive 1.5 percent of your FAS.

 |=||$21,525 per year or $1,794 per month|